 He then started to yell at me in the middle of the store, asking to see for the other credit card to see if I really had one, and to ridicule me in front of everyone else in the store.
 I was extremely humiliated and mistreated and to top it of, he went ahead and called the Mall security to come take me away from the store.
 When the security came and after I continued to insist, he finally gave me the store number and his employee number.
 They are respectively: Store # 30295 Employee # 01854824.
 I see from the receipts that the other employee in question is Employee # 01894574.
 At that point the Mall security escorted me out of the store and out of the Mall.

-Review about: Hollister Customer Care.
+Product or Service Mentioned: Hollister Customer Care.